sidneycadot/cmod-a7-ioboard-dev/pin_assignments.md

 We specify whether the pins are 'clock-in capable' or 'regular' (i.e., not clock-in capable).

 Clock-in capable pins are those pins for which the Xilinx I/O pin identifier contains either 'MRCC' or 'SRCC'.
+The MRCC pins can be routed globally anywhere inside the FPGA, whereas the SRCC can be routed to a subset of the FPGA.

 * Note 1: Regular pins can also be used to lead clock signals into the FPGA, but this is sub-optimal, explicitly discouraged by the Xilinx documentation, and requires constraint file directives to override warnings in Vivado.